One More Question:

 (1) Attack/Disbelief: The attack begins, but it takes time for school personnel to understand what is happening.
 In parts of the school only slightly distant from the immediate action, most people will remain entirely unaware of the attack.
 There is virtually never an immediate call to the police at the moment of an attack.

 (2) Call/Organization: It will take time, usually several minutes at the least, for someone on site to make a call, for the police dispatcher to answer, assimilate the information, make a coherent radio call to officers, and continue to take information.
 At Sandy Hook, the first two steps took more than five minutes.

 (3) Initial Response: This will depend entirely on how many officers are available, how far they are from the school, traffic patterns, weather conditions, and the quality and accuracy of the information the officers are receiving from their dispatcher.
 Often, that information is at least partially incorrect and out of date.
 A gunman may be reported at the front doors of a school, but he was actually there four minutes ago when the call was made, or the call was garbled and he was actually at the back door.
 Another important factor is the responding officer’s almost certain total lack of knowledge of the layout of the school.
 At Sandy Hook, this initial response took four minutes.

 (4) Organization At The Scene: Officers are now trained to immediately enter, find and assault any shooters, but not every officer everywhere, and at Sandy Hook, the first officers were confronted by people outside the school that could have been involved in the shooting.
 They had to control and identify them before they could enter the building.
 This phase took ten minutes.

 All of this takes time, precious time, and while all of this is going on, people are dying.
 The study notes:

 Multiple examples of active shooter incidents and the response time for law enforcement can conclusively deduce that the longer an event transpires, the more casualties will be incurred.
-Additionally, soft targets such as schools or other mass gatherings of people otherwise unable to defend themselves make a more enticing target22.
+Additionally, soft targets such as schools or other mass gatherings of people otherwise unable to defend themselves make a more enticing target.
 Additionally, the ability for first responders to arrive, organize, and begin addressing the issue almost always results in reacting to the damage already done.

 This is unquestionably true, but is seldom stated in the media.
 What, then, can be done?

-The increased likelihood of active shooter events has proven that even in areas with robust police and military presence, the ability for active shooters to inflict mass damage quickly is not preventable with external law enforcement or responders that must be called to the scene22.
+The increased likelihood of active shooter events has proven that even in areas with robust police and military presence, the ability for active shooters to inflict mass damage quickly is not preventable with external law enforcement or responders that must be called to the scene.
 This implies that readily available deterrents and responders, in the form of concealed carry personnel on scene have a greater ability to end an active shooter situation sooner than waiting for law enforcement to arrive.
 Much of this discussion focuses on select singular events.
 The situation becomes much more complicated when law enforcement officers are forced to deal with multiple shooters or multiple locations.
 As Frazzano, 2010 stated, ‘Though smaller jurisdictions might have special tactics law enforcement squads, those squads will not likely be able to deal with active shooter scenarios that include multiple shooters in multiple locations with their own-source resources.